subjectsplus/SubjectsPlus/README.md

 * json (some data is stored as json)
 * gettext (only if you need internationalization, aka translations)
 * gd (image resizing--notably for headshots and generation of video thumbnails)

+If you have MySQL 5.7 you must disable ONLY_FULL_GROUP_BY permanently.
+Please refer to this [stack overflow](https://stackoverflow.com/questions/23921117/disable-only-full-group-by) issue.

 ## Installation